 Four Ways to Protect Yourself from Ponzi Schemes

-I had a friend text me this story about Kevin Garnett, who is yet another high profile athlete or entertainer who has come out on the wrong end of some horrible financial advice (see here and here).
-Within the text, my friend asked, “how does this happen to people?”
-My response is, as long as there are people with money (large or small), there will likely be Ponzi schemes and scams that try to separate people from their financial wealth.
+I had a friend text me this story about Kevin Garnett, a high-profile athlete or entertainer who has come out on the wrong end of some horrible financial advice (see here and here).
+Within the text, my friend asked, "How does this happen to people?"
+My response, as long as there are people with money (large or small), there will likely be Ponzi schemes and scams that try to separate people from their financial wealth.

 These schemes are a topic that I get sick of reading about for several reasons.